MessageSquare0x

 Employee turnover isn't a number to minimize.
 It's a signal to interpret.
 The organizations that treat it as a single metric — something to benchmark against industry averages and report quarterly — will continue losing their best people to competitors who listen better.

 The shift from periodic measurement to continuous, conversational understanding of why people stay, struggle, and leave is not a technology upgrade.
-It's a philosophical change in how organizations relate to their workforce: from surveying populations to listening to individuals.
+It's a philosophical change in how organizations relate to their workforce: from static population snapshots to listening to individuals.

 The data you need to reduce turnover already exists.
 It lives in what your employees would tell you if someone asked the right questions, in the right way, at the right time — and actually acted on the answers.